Ex-banker faces off against China bears with U.S. hedge fund

 CHINA BULL

-Conway was a banker at Oppenheimer & Co, part of Oppenheimer Holdings (OPY.N), for 12 years and was among the wave of bankers that took part in the 2006-era of China privatisations.
+Conway was a banker at Oppenheimer & Co, part of Oppenheimer Holdings, for 12 years and was among the wave of bankers that took part in the 2006-era of China privatisations.

-He then became the CEO of SearchMedia Holdings, now renamed as Tiger Media Inc IDI.A.
-According to the press release that announced his CEO role, Conway completed more than 60 transactions worth $12 billion during his time in China.
+He then became the CEO of SearchMedia Holdings, now renamed as Tiger Media Inc. According to the press release that announced his CEO role, Conway completed more than 60 transactions worth $12 billion during his time in China.

 Conway said that in the past Chinese firms went public often at a 100 percent premium to their Western peers, but that pattern has since reversed.

-Changyou.com (CYOU.O) and Home Inns & Hotels Management HMIN.O, one of the most widely covered China stocks by U.S. analysts with buy recommendations, are trading 66 percent and 94 percent below all-time high forward 12-month earnings respectively, data from Thomson Reuters StarMine shows.
+Changyou.com and Home Inns & Hotels Management , one of the most widely covered China stocks by U.S. analysts with buy recommendations, are trading 66 percent and 94 percent below all-time high forward 12-month earnings respectively, data from Thomson Reuters StarMine shows.

 A year later, Conway was sent as chief executive to restructure the company, which restated its financials, fired half the board members and got rid of its management team.